Opeyem1a/oomck-bot/README.md

 3. Processing and loading of data from a JSON file into an Elastic Search instance.
 4. Answer questions regarding the Fast and Furious franchise.
 5. The basic structure of our chat-bot allows it to be used with a variety of datasets according to a developer's specific needs.

+### API Features Implemented in Individual Project
+**Google Cloud Translate API**
+- This is used for automatic translation in the chatbot.

+- __Why:__ Data in our ElasticSearch Database is stored in english, so it widely expands the scope of our bot to convert user input into english before querying for a response.

+- __Feature:__ The bot will now also automatically convert any response (whether from the database, or one of the many default response options) into the language that was used to query it.
+This additional point has obvious user experience benefits for foreign language users.

+**Wikipedia API**
+- This is used as a sort of global noun definition tool.

+- __Why:__ I found that the bot would grind conversations to a halt when asked about topics outside of its conversational scope.
+In A3, we added more default responses to solve this, but I thought more was needed.

+- __Feature:__ In order to give the illusion that the bot truly is conversing with the user, it will actually query wikipedia for the page corresponding to the first noun encountered in a hard-to-understand input string.
+After doing this, the bot will respond with the first sentence of the page summary (a short description of the noun itself) along with an appended follow-up sentence to redirect the conversation.
+This allows the bot to more naturally "respond" to user input that deviates from the topic at hand (i.e. the Fast and the Furious move franchise).